 On May 11th I celebrated ten full years of living with diabetes.
 If you talked to me on May 11th of any other year, I would not have been so celebratory.
 In fact, I use to regard diabetes as a hindrance.
 It made every aspect of my life—sports, class and friends— more difficult.
 May 11th merely served to remind me of how much more challenging my life had to be as a result of diabetes.
 However, May 11th, 2014 was different.
 After finding my place last year as an AYUDA volunteer and spending three weeks in the Dominican Republic to support others with this same condition, my mindset changed completely.
 Diabetes is still a huge day- to-day commitment with a plethora of emotional and physical ups and downs, but for me, it has been a blessing in disguise.

 Last summer was the first summer I volunteered with AYUDA, and I’ll be returning this year for the Campo Amigo program in the Dominican Republic.
 It was an incredibly sobering experience to witness the poverty some Dominicans face on top of managing such an expensive condition.
 The experience showed me how lucky I am to have access to such great resources and to be supported by such a wonderful community.
 In this way, my experience with diabetes challenged me to take full advantage of the resources and knowledge I have and to bring them into communities that are less fortunate.
 AYUDA became the first experience in my life for which I felt I could personally make a difference.
 I learned that there are few things in life that bring as much happiness as assisting another to improve his or her life.

 So, thanks to AYUDA, this year and every year, I’ll be celebrating on May 11th.

-Thank you to all our supporters for their continued support!
+I send a warm and hearty thank you to all our supporters for your continued support!
 As AYUDA's motto says "Juntos somos más fuertes!" - Together we are stronger!